-Financial assets and liabilities carried at FVTPL are initially recorded at fair value and transaction costs are expensed in the consolidated statements of comprehensive income (loss).
+Financial assets and liabilities carried at FVTPL are initially recorded at fair value and transaction costs are expensed in profit and loss.
 Realized and unrealized gains and losses arising from changes in the fair value of the financial assets and liabilities held at FVTPL are included in profit or loss.